About the course

-- Placement 1 runs from September-February, during this time you will be in school Monday-Thursday and at our Learning Hub on Fridays.
+- Placement 1 runs from September-February, during this time you will be in school Monday-Friday and at our Learning Hub on a Tuesday morning.

 - Placement 2 runs from February to July with an increased teaching timetable resulting in you being in school Monday-Friday.